-The Grass Valley Yoga Family would like all of you to welcome April Graves and Whitney Triplett to the studio!
-Please check out their full bios on our Teacher’s page.
+The Grass Valley Yoga Family would like to welcome Whitney Triplett to the studio!
+Please check out her full bio on our Teacher’s page.

 Originally from Canada, Whitney recently moved to California from Phoenix, AZ.
 She has been practicing yoga for over 12 years.
 She has experience teaching group classes in Hot, flow, yin, and Goddess yoga.
 She received her 200hr yoga certification in 2011 from Sumits Yoga® in Arizona and Goddess Yoga Lifestyle® training in March 2015.
 Whitney also is a RN and Energy healer.

 She will be teaching Inspired Flow Tuesdays 10:30 – 12 pm

 Please join Grass Valley Yoga teacher Lindy Sexton on a journey to build your yoga practice.

 In this 6-week series, you will learn the building blocks of basic asanas, or poses, in order to step into your practice or take your practice further.
 We will explore how to safely move within physical boundaries and challenge ourselves to go further, using three guiding principles: strength, stability, and mobility.
 We will also look at how breath work can increase our vitality.
 This class is for those who are new to yoga or have been practicing for years, and is accessible to any age or physicality.

 Lindy teaches yoga for wellness and vibrancy, emphasizing exploration of mind and body.
 She is trained in Classic Hatha Yoga, Iyengar Yoga, Body Mind Centering®, and dance.
 She is also an athlete.
 She holds self-discovery in high regard, both physically and mentally.
 Taking elements from Iyengar yoga, Ayurveda, and athletic training, Lindy’s yoga classes challenge each student to look at how his or her body moves through asana and breath.